ros-controls/ros2_control_demos/README.md

 This repository provides templates for the development of `ros2_control`-enabled robots and a simple simulations to demonstrate and prove `ros2_control` concepts.

+### First-Time Users

+If you're just starting out, we suggest to look at the minimal example: `ros2_control_demo_bringup/launch/rrbot_system_position_only.launch.py`.

+Also pay attention to these files:

+- `ros2_control_demo_description/rrbot_description/ros2_control/rrbot_system_position_only.ros2_control.xacro` -- this file defines the ros2_control interfaces for each joint, e.g. position or velocity.
+The simulation can be launched wtih Gazebo or simulated with RViz only.
+- `rrbot_controllers.yaml` -- list the controllers that will be launched.

 ### Goals

 The repository has three goals: